 Which books will help you grow and which will simply devour your time?
 The only way to find out is to crack open a cover and get to reading!
-Or, you could save several hundred precious hours of your life by letting someone else dive in first to separate the good from the bad.
+Or, you could save yourself several hundred precious hours of life by letting someone else dive in first to separate the good from the bad.

 So, let’s do some reading!
 Today, we are going to talk about six of our favorite books which will be sure to give you a big boost in your quest for personal development and success.

 What better place to start our literary quest for success than with a book that explores where successful people come from?
 In Outliers, Malcolm Gladwell, an award-winning author who has spent over two decades writing for the New Yorker, engages in a study to discover what separates high-achieving individuals in various fields from, well, everyone else.

 Moving from software engineers and Canadian junior hockey champions to some of the most powerful lawyers in New York, Gladwell explores the specific economic, sociological, and cultural circumstances which contributed to their exceptional success.

 In Outliers, Gladwell approaches an interesting and rather startling hypothesis – individual merit plays only a small roll in success.
 According to Gladwell, luck, circumstances, timing, culture, and even a person’s birthdate are all part of the complex and nondeterministic roadmap that leads towards success.

 Outliers also happens to be the book from which the well-known 10,000-hours theory originates.

 Whether you agree with Gladwell premise or not, Outliers is a fascinating read.
 It may even help you identify some of the unique factors which could contribute to your success.